Five slam-dunk tactics to improve your return on sports marketing investments

-With the tennis Grand Slam at the Australian Open, the Super Bowl and the cricket World Cup, sport and the business behind it have been front page news.
+Ahead of the New Year’s first tennis Grand Slam at the Australian Open, the Super Bowl and the cricket World Cup, sport and the business behind it are front page news.

 Sports sponsorship places brands in front of millions of receptive consumers, and the scale of the sponsorship investment demands that brands build the right strategy and effectively measure the return on investment.

 There are companies bidding hundreds of millions of dollars to be associated with top-tier sporting events, everything from uniform design through to stadium naming rights.
 If the sponsorship is executed well, marketers are going to put their brand in front of tremendous audiences, up to one billion people in the case of the FIFA World Cup.
 Effective measurement is at the heart of maximising the investment.